 Program Officials: Drs.
 Daniel S. Johnston, Steven C. Kaufman, David H. Weinberg, Christopher C. Lindsey

 CRB’s goal is to promote contraceptive research and development to prevent or reduce unintended pregnancies by:

 - Developing new male and female contraceptive methods

 - Supporting research that may lead to new methods for inhibiting spermatogenesis, sperm maturation, sperm transport and motility, ovulation and fertilization

 - Conducting experimental contraceptive studies in animals and humans

 - Supporting research directed at multi-purpose prevention technologies and on-demand contraception

 Contraceptive research and development is critical for providing safer, more efficacious methods of preventing unintended pregnancies.
 Although numerous contraceptive methods are currently available, approximately half of all pregnancies in the United States are unintended.
-In part, this results from the failure to use available methods because of dissatisfaction with those methods.
 Having a variety of contraceptive methods available for widespread use that meet the diverse needs of individuals of different ethnicities, cultures, and values would be ideal.

 Selected new contraceptive leads move forward with assistance from one of the branch’s support contractors.
 A Chemical Screening and Optimization Facility assists investigators in pursuing integrated structure-based drug design/discovery and optimization, encompassing screening, structural biology, modeling, and synthesis.
 A Biological Testing Facility assists investigators in pursuing testing of biological activity, pharmacology, and toxicology of compounds of interest for potential advancement to the clinic.